 NDT is a critical component of many industries, from aerospace and oil and gas to automotive and electric utilities.
 Since the early 1900’s, NDT has become one of the leading technologies for a wide variety of areas, ranging from quality control of products to preventive maintenance of in-service parts.

 NDT Candidates can expect high earning potential and TXNDT graduates can always attend additional classes to obtain further qualifications and increase their earnings substantially.
 Certified NDT Technicians should anticipate compensation packages to include full insurance benefits and substantially high wages, depending on their course of study and industry employed in.

-To become certified in a NDT method you must complete training hours, on the job training (minimum experience requirements), and pass a physical, general, specific and practical exams.
+To become certified in a NDT method, you must complete training hours, on the job training (minimum experience requirements), and pass physical, general, specific and practical exams.